tcosmo/tcosmo.github.io/_posts/2018-01-18-diff-primes.md

 This video was made by successively plotting for each $k$, $n \mapsto W^{k}_{n}$.       <br/><br/>
 Isn't it **super strange** ?    <br/><br/>
-This blog post aims at compiling experiments around this iterated differentitation idea and at making a formal link with cellular automaton, we do not proove nor conjecture anything.
+This blog post aims at compiling experiments around this iterated differentitation idea and at making a formal link with cellular automata, we do not proove nor conjecture anything.
 We found very little literature on the subject, please **feel free to add some in the comment sections if these plots ring you a bell**.
 <br/><br/>
 # Experiments